5pirit5eal/vertex-ai-custom-training-boilerplate/README.md

 # Training, tuning and deploying a PyTorch text sentiment classification model on Vertex AI

-Example on how to use vertex ai custom training for a pytorch model.
-Based on <https://cloud.google.com/vertex-ai/docs/training/containers-overview#how_training_with_containers_works> and <https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/training/pytorch-text-sentiment-classification-custom-train-deploy.ipynb>.
+Example on how to use vertex ai custom training for a xgboost model.
+Based on <https://cloud.google.com/vertex-ai/docs/training/containers-overview#how_training_with_containers_works>.

 ## Prerequisites